zype/zype.github.io/_posts/2015-02-13-zype-publish-roku.md

 Typically, once your Roku Channel is submitted to the Roku Channel Store, it takes 3-4 weeks to get to the front of the QA queue and then another 1-2 weeks for approval.
 You should expect to wait atleast 4-6 weeks for your Roku Channel to be available on the Roku Channel Store.
+If you would like to immediately share your Roku Channel, you can create a private Roku Channel that can be shared immediately via url.

 **Step 4: Edit Channel Settings**